Special allowance for sickness expenses

 As regards the right to deduct expenses attributable to treatment, care or stays in an institution or private health practice outside the Norwegian public health service, you will only receive the special allowance for your expenses if the public health service does not provide a corresponding service.
 The treatment must also be considered to be medically justifiable.

-Read more about this and other issues in the Assessment ABC under the topic “Special allowance – sickness or debility”.
+Read more about this and other issues in the Tax ABC under the topic "Special allowance – sickness or debility" (in Norwegian only).

 How to enter the deduction

-- Enter the special allowance under item 3.5.4 of the tax return
+- Enter the special allowance in your tax return

 - If we ask you to, you must be able to document the sickness or debility by sending us a medical certificate.